 Online safety is important at ISP.
-Our foster carers receive training to help them keep young people safe online, and our CEOP Ambassador trains our social work staff to enable them to support foster carers and young people.
+Our foster carers receive training to help them keep young people safe online, and our CEOP Ambassador trains our social work staff to enable them to support foster parents and young people.
 Everyone at ISP takes responsibility for passing on CEOP’s education messages to young people.
-Our Online Safety policy can be found in the ISP Foster Carer Handbook
+Our Online Safety policy can be found in the ISP Foster Parent Handbook

 Click on the headings below for advice about parental controls and privacy settings: